SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 ### Enhance the Integration with SAP Business One by Incorporating a Cloud Connector

 In some cases, directly exposing system ports to the open internet may not be possible or desired due to security risks, vulnerabilities, or compliance requirements.
 To address this challenge and ensure secure data transmission, a secure tunnel can be established by integrating an instance of a Cloud Connector as a communication channel.
-Refer to the following guide for more information: [Business One Integration with Cloud Connector](./33c-B1-Integration-With-Cloud-Connector.md)
+For more information, refer to [SAP Business One Integration Using a Cloud Connector](./33c-B1-Integration-With-Cloud-Connector.md)

-### Test Locally
+### Local Testing

 The goal of local tests is to connect to integrated ERP systems without using destinations.
 Therefore, you need to adjust the code, as shown below: